 UltraSurf programmers play a cat-and-mouse game with Chinese censors trying to block its traffic, so the team working on it has to continually alter its methods to adapt to each innovation in the Great Firewall, Tian says.
 “We have a great understanding of the Great Firewall and how to defeat it.”

 To sum up, with the UltraSurf you will have freedom like you deserve to enjoy the internet as many others do that are not regulated by their government, schools, and of course their employer.
-It is time to fight for your freedom.
+It is time to fight for your freedom and bypass Internet censorship.
 Learn all you wish to learn that your government may not wish you knew, meet and make friends at social networking sites, and of course have the freedom to shop until you drop with the best proxy server on the net.